 the pipeline YML definition.

 We will see how to define and use secrets later in this guide.
-You can refer to the secrets reference docs for more information.
+You can refer to the secrets docs for more information.

 Agents, Machines, and Containers#

 Semaphore makes sure that there are always agents ready to run all your jobs.
 When configuring an agent, you can select from a number of memory/CPU combinations and virtual machine (VM) operating system environments.

 The Ubuntu Linux and MacOS VM environments have

 common build tools and programming languages preinstalled, so you can

 run your code without an overhead of installing many dependencies in

 sudo access to you so you can install